Art Contest – Info & Rules

 Kunamei - San Japan XV shirt

-The winning entries will each receive a 8′ x 12′ booth (3 TABLES TOTAL) within the Artist Alley section with four badges ($1100 value).
+The winning entries will each receive a 30″ x 18′ booth (3 6’x30″ TABLES TOTAL) within the Artist Alley section with four badges ($1200 value).
 All T-shirt entries not selected for first place will be automatically rolled into the MEGA Art Contest.
-The winning artist’s table is non-transferable, and the winning artist (or their helper chosen) must be present at the convention, as we will not allow the selected artist to sell through proxy sales.
+The winning artist’s table is non-transferable, and the winning artist (or their chosen helper) must be present at the convention, as we will not allow the selected artist to sell through proxy.

 Prior T-Shirt Winner